Kunal2703/Cloud-Provider-Advisor/README.md

 ### The purpose of this project is to provide a single portal to view the compute resources offered by the major cloud providers and simplify the process of selecting them by gathering the requirements of the user and showing them the appropriate options.

 ### The target beneficiaries of the proposed methodology are small and medium enterprises as they have specific requirements and are constrained in how much they spend to fulfil these requirements and need to avoid paying for extra resources which they do not require.

+### The scope of this project is to make it easier to compare virtual machines offered by different cloud provider like AWS, Microsoft Azure and GCP.
+The user will specify their requirements of virtual machine based in which a list of appropriate machines will be generated.